 About Project Stepping Stone

-Project Stepping Stone of Indiana is a program of the Escala Foundation that helps Indiana’s Latino students prepare for college and beyond.
-This program is offered at no cost to students and is carried out by a 100% volunteer crew and funded by the generosity of individuals and corporate partners.
+Project Stepping Stone (PSS) is a program of the Escala Foundation that helps Indiana’s top academically high-achieving Hispanic/Latino students prepare for college and beyond.
+This summer college prep and mentorship program is offered at no cost to students and is carried out by a 100% volunteer crew and funded by the generosity of individuals, university, corporate, and community partners.

 Our Mission

-Our goal is to improve post-secondary enrollment and success among Indiana’s Latino high school students.
-Project Stepping Stone of Indiana has a 18-year track record of success in preparing the state’s Latino high schools students for college and career success.
-Since its inception, PSS has witnessed a positive success rate in getting our graduates into college.
-In fact, over 80% of the seniors who attended Project Stepping Stone go on to pursue a post-secondary degree.
-In turn, many of these students inspire and encourage other students in their communities.
+Our goal is to improve college enrollment and college and career success for Indiana’s Hispanic/Latino high school students.
+Project Stepping Stone has a 20-year track record of success in preparing the state’s Latino high school students and has seen a positive success rate in ensuring our PSS alumni enroll and graduate from college.
+In fact, over 78% of the PSS students who attend Project Stepping Stone go on to pursue a post-secondary degree.
+In turn, our PSS alumni go on to be leaders on their college campus, engaged professionals in their workplaces, and inspire and civically-engaged members of their communities.

 The PSS Story